edbentley/replay/website/docs/test.md

     justPressed: true,
     justReleased: false,
     // Here the pointer position will have the
-    // same coordinates in all sprites
+    // same coordinates in all Sprites unless
+    // you set mapInputCoordinates
     x: 0,
     y: 0,
   },